quicwg/base-drafts/draft-ietf-quic-transport.md

 usable for this connection.
 Failure to validate a path does not cause the connection to end unless there are no valid alternative paths available.

-An endpoint uses a new connection ID for probes sent from a new local address, see {{migration-linkability}} for further discussion.
+An endpoint uses a new connection ID for probes sent from a new local address;
+see {{migration-linkability}} for further discussion.
 An endpoint that uses a new local address needs to ensure that at least one new connection ID is available at the peer.
 That can be achieved by including a NEW_CONNECTION_ID